duncbind/portfolio/finalprojectpt1.md

 Federal Prison Appropriations 2018-2021 - Source: [Federal Bureau of Prisons](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiN8Jy_pMP7AhWURTABHTC9CYIQFnoECBEQAw&url=https%3A%2F%2Fwww.justice.gov%2Fdoj%2Fpage%2Ffile%2F1246666%2Fdownload&usg=AOvVaw0NesSKv-n9eNLhu6WUUQ4i)

 * These data sets will be compared to show the huge discrepancy between what is allocated towards incarceration, and what is put towards Drug Courts.
-While this will make for an intesteing comparison, I hope to find more overlapping years of Appropriation Data to further illustrate this point.
+While this will make for an interesteing comparison, I hope to find more overlapping years of Appropriation Data to further illustrate this point.

 ***
 Court count state by state - Source: [The National Drug Court Resource Center](https://ndcrc.org/maps/interactive-maps/2021-treatment-court-count/)